Skip to main content

 Tools Class

-Tools have to be defined as methods withing a class called Tools, with optional subclasses called Valves and UserValves, for example:
+Tools have to be defined as methods within a class called Tools, with optional subclasses called Valves and UserValves, for example:

 class Tools: